nabiya15/Journey-to-Data-Engineering-and-AI/README.md

   - `main.py` — Entry point orchestrating the lab workflow
   - `README.md` — Lab specification and learning objectives

-- **`/practice_archive/PY4E/`** — Exploratory Python exercises from "Python for Everybody"
+- **`/practice_archive/`** — Exploratory Python exercises from other sources like "Python for Everybody" or other sources.

-  - Organized by chapter (Dictionaries, Tuples, Regex, Network Programming, etc.)
+  - PY4E is organized by chapter (Dictionaries, Tuples, Regex, Network Programming, etc.)
   - Quick scripts for concept exploration—not production code

 - **`/roadmap/nm_de_env/`** — Python virtual environment (Python 3.13)